scality/metalk8s/docs/developer/architecture/centralized-cli.rst

 - Solution Administration (CRUD Environment, Import/Remove Solution, ...)
 - Cluster Service Administration (Configure Dex, Prometheus, Alert Manager, ...)

-K8s provides the kubctl CLI, which is distributed and enables all kind of interaction with all resources available in etcd DB but its usage often requires to build verbose yaml files.
-Also kubectl tool only expose the standard K8s resources but not the custom ones, such as Volumes.
+K8s provides the kubectl CLI, which is distributed and enables all kind of interaction with all Kubernetes resources, through apiserver, but its usage often requires to build verbose YAML files.

-Currently, MetalK8s provides other set of CLI or manual procedures, but those are located in various locations, their usage may vary and they are not developed using the same technologies.
+Currently, MetalK8s provides other set of scripts or manual procedures, but those are located in various locations, their usage may vary and they are not developed using the same logic.

 This makes the CLI and associated documentation not super intuitive and it also makes the maintenance more expensive in the long term.

-The goal of the project is to provide MetalK8s administrator an intuitive and easy to use set of CLI in order to administrate and operate a finite set of functionalities.
+The goal of the project is to provide MetalK8s administrator with an intuitive and easy to use set of tools in order to administrate and operate a finite set of functionalities.

 Because kubectl CLI is already in place and is well known by Kubernetes administrators, it will be used as a standard to follow for all other MetalK8s
 CLIs:
-- CLI follows kubctl style
+- CLI follows kubectl style: kubectl <action> <object>
+- CLI provides an exhaustive help, per action, with relevant examples
-- CLI is not interactive
+- CLI is not interactive (except maybe for very first install script)
 - CLI should not require password input
-- CLI implementation relies on secured APIs
+- CLI implementation relies on secure APIs
-- CLI support completion for easy discovery
+- CLI support <action> completion for easy discovery
-- CLI output is standardized (yaml, json, ...)
+- CLI output is standardized and human readable by default
+- CLI output can be formatted in JSON or YAML
-- CLI can be executed from outside of the cluster
+- CLI can be executed from outside of the cluster (except maybe for very first install script)

 When it is possible, it would make sense to leverage kubectl plugin